-- 33. Consistency will be important as to how the information is presented to members across the LGPS, therefore the proposal to ask the Scheme Advisory Board (SAB) to develop a standardised approach to wording is welcome. - 34.
-We are concerned that including the provisional underpin amount and provisional guarantee amount for active members could lead to confusion given that the amounts would change each year.
+- Consistency will be important as to how the information is presented to members across the LGPS, therefore the proposal to ask the Scheme Advisory Board (SAB) to develop a standardised approach to wording is welcome. - We are concerned that including the provisional underpin amount and provisional guarantee amount for active members could lead to confusion given that the amounts would change each year.
 It may be prudent to either omit the amount to avoid such confusion, or include wording to explain to members that the amount will only be fully known once the member takes their benefits.

-Question 18 - Do you have any comments on the potential issue identified in paragraph 109?
+Question 18 - Do you have any comments on the potential issue identified in paragraph 110?

-- 35. On balance we believe that it is sensible to test the underpin against the annual allowance at the underpin crystallisation date, given that this will be the date that the underpin will have an impact on the member's benefits.
-This approach also has the advantage that any increase may be able to be offset if a member has unused annual allowance. - 36.
-However, as the SPPA outlines in the consultation, we understand that this approach could result in a member seeing a larger pension input amount in the period of the underpin crystallisation date, as opposed to an approach where the underpin value is considered annually whilst the member remains active. - 37.
-The approach may also not work for any member who has a relatively low career average pension in respect to the underpin period, but goes on to be a higher-earner as their career progresses. - 38.
-As such, it may be sensible to adopt the approach to apply the annual allowance test at the underpin crystallisation date, in the short to medium term, as the underpin remains relatively modest, but keep the approach under review for the longer term, with the potential to shift to an annual assessment if the median underpin grows more significant in value.
+- On balance we believe that it is sensible to test the underpin against the annual allowance at the underpin crystallisation date given that this will be the date that the underpin will have an impact on the member's benefits.
+This approach also has the benefit that any increase may be able to be offset if a member has unused annual allowance. - However, as the Government outlines in the consultation, we understand that this approach could result in a member seeing a larger pension input amount in the period of the underpin crystallisation date as opposed to an approach where the underpin value is considered annually whilst the member remains active.

+- The approach may also not work for any member who has a relatively low career average pension in respect of the underpin period, but goes on to be a higher-earner as their career progresses. - As such, it may be sensible to adopt the approach to apply the annual allowance test at the underpin crystallisation date in the short to medium term as the underpin remains relatively modest, but keep the approach under review for the longer term, with the potential to shift to an annual assessment if the median underpin grows more significant in value.
+It would be unfair for individuals to receive a tax penalty as a result of correction, and this risk should be mitigated or an exemption granted.

 Question 19 - Do the proposals contained in this consultation adequately address the discrimination found in the 'McCloud' and 'Sargeant' cases?

-39. We do believe that the proposals address the discrimination found in the two cases.
+We do believe that the proposals address the discrimination found in the two cases.

 Question 20 - Do you agree with our equalities impact assessment?

-40. We do not have any comments on the equalities impact assessment.
+We do not have any comments on the equalities impact assessment.